Manna Dey: 1992–2013

+List of songs recorded by Manna Dey

 Personal life

 In December 1953, Dey married Sulochana Kumaran.
 She was originally from Kannur, Kerala.
-Together they had two daughters – Shuroma Herekar (1956-2016), a U.S. based scientist and Shumita Dev (b.
-1958), a Bangalore-based businesswoman.
+Together they had two daughters – Shuroma Herekar (1956–2016), a U.S. based scientist and Shumita Dev (b.
+1958), a Bengaluru-based businesswoman.
 Sulochana died in Bengaluru in January 2012.
 She had been suffering from cancer for some time.
 After her death, Dey moved to Kalyan Nagar in Bengaluru after spending more than fifty years in Mumbai.

 Death

 On 8 June 2013, Dey was admitted to the ICU in a Bengaluru hospital after a chest infection gave rise to other complications.
 His health gradually improved and about a month later doctors took him off the ventilator support.
-Later, he was released from hospital.
+Later, he was discharged from the hospital.

 He was hospitalized again in the first week of October 2013, and died of a cardiac arrest at 3:45 pm on 24 October at Narayana Hrudayalaya hospital in Bengaluru, aged 94.
 Musicians, politicians, cricketers and other notable persons issued statements on his death.
-He was cremated at Bengaluru itself.
+He was cremated in Bengaluru.

 Media

-Dey's Bengali language autobiography, Jiboner Jalsaghorey, has been published by the renowned Ananda Publishers in the year 2005 which has been translated in English as Memories Come Alive, in Hindi as Yaden Jee Uthi and in Marathi as Jivanacha Jalasagarat.Jibaner Jalsaghore, a documentary on Dey's life, was released in 2008.
+Dey's Bengali language autobiography, Jiboner Jalsaghorey, has been published by Ananda Publishers in the year 2005 which has been translated in English as Memories Come Alive, in Hindi as Yaden Jee Uthi and in Marathi as Jivanacha Jalasagarat.

+Jibaner Jalsaghore, a documentary on Dey's life, was released in 2008.
 Manna Dey Sangeet Academy is developing a complete archive on Manna Dey.
 In association with Rabindra Bharati University, Kolkata, the Manna Dey Music Archive has been developed in the Sangeet Bhawan.

 He also lent his voice for Madhushala, composed by Harivansh Rai Bachchan.